merlinio2000/stone/ZHAW/MLDM/week3/Polynomial Regression.md

 With smaller datasets these can be evaluated with **grid search**. simply trying out the combinations In more complex situations heuristics like **local search** or **simmulated annealing**

+**Genetic Algorithms** using selection, crossover and mutation to improve populations of hyperparameter settings over time.